-In addition to the model accuracy and interpretation, training cost is also a nonnegligible factor that affects practicability.
-Table IX shows the training time of DKT models and our dynamic cognitive diagnosis models; here each training time is the average over the first 5 epochs (i.e., five iterations of the training data).
-For models trained with the two-stage strategy (i.e., DIRT\3~DIRT\4, DNeuralCDM\3~DNeuralCDM\4), we only list the training time of the second stage, as their first stage is exactly the same as DIRT\2 and DNeuralCDM\2, respectively.
+is the average over the first 5 epochs (i.e., 5 iterations of the training data).
+For models trained with the two-stage strategy (i.e., DIRT\3~DIRT\4, DNeuralCDM\3~DNeuralCDM\4), we only list the training time of the second stage, as their first stage is exactly the same as DIRT\2 and DNeuralCDM\2 respectively.
 From the table, we can observe that although larger data size obviously results in a longer training time, the training time of models within the same datasets does not vary significantly.
 Considering that no model exhibited the need for a large number of training epochs, we can conclude that the integrated educational priors do not introduce a considerable training burden.